KILTprotocol/spec-ext-credential-api/readme.md

 }
 ```

-Upon receiving the `'request-attestation'` message the attester MUST perform checks that all necessary data is in place
+The dApp MAY start verification workflows after this event.

-and properly formatted, so that actual attestation can be started.
+However, the attester MUST perform checks that the complete data necessary for actual attestation is in place
-This MUST be done before sending the `'request-payment'` message or requesting the user to pay via other means.
+and properly formatted before sending the `'request-payment'` message or requesting the user to pay via other means.
 If any of the checks have failed, the attester MUST NOT request the payment via any means.